 So, I didn’t realize it has been so long since I wrote the last update.
-It was a pretty eventful summer with some good progress.
-But, I did not get as much done as I had hoped.
-I faced a major problem and dealt with a harsh truth: hardware design is hard if you haven’t done it before!
+It was a pretty eventful summer but with some good progress.
+Unfortunately, I did not get as much done as I had hoped.
+I faced a major that was a struggle to overcome because it was both beyond my knowledge and I didn’t quite have the right priorities.

 I am now at the point where I am ready to finish the PCB design for the new RN-9090.
 Ordering the new PCBs could cost up to $200.
 I have not designed a PCB with such a chip as this STM32 and I am not a 100% certain that it will work the first time.
 I am considering making a smaller “dev board” first just to make sure my design works.
 While that will slow things down, I think it could save me some money if there is a problem.
 Fortunately, I have the design finished, I just need to place the order.
 I will definitely update when that happens.